mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/50.Performing Migrations/default.md

 ### Migration Status

-HDM keeps track of the number of VMs migrated and migrated back, their status etc.

-Such data is accessible through the steps
+HDM keeps track of the number of VMs migrated and migrated back, as well as their statuses and other essential information.
+This data is accessible through the following steps:

-1. In the On-Premise vCenter, select the cluster
+1. In the on-premises vCenter, select the cluster
-2. On the right hand panel, go to Monitor -> HDM -> Migration -> In Progress
+2. On the right hand panel, select _Monitor_, followed by _HDM_, _Migration_, then _In Progress_

 ![alt_text](images/image28.png?classes=content-img "image_tooltip")

-### IO And Resource Usage
+### I/O And Resource Usage

-The VMs which have been migrated to the On-Cloud are also monitored for resource utilization and IO activity.
-To view monitored data for such VMs
+The VMs that have been migrated to the cloud are also monitored for resource utilization and I/O activity.
+To view monitored data for these VMs:

-1. In the On-Premise vCenter, select the cluster
+1. In the on-premises vCenter, select the cluster
-2. On the right hand panel, go to Monitor -> HDM -> Monitoring
+2. On the right hand panel, select _Monitor_, followed by _HDM_, then _Monitoring_

 ![alt_text](images/image9.png?classes=content-img "image_tooltip")

-**Note**: In Lite mode of deployment(both standalone and cluster), this view is not present.
-Instead the following message will be displayed
+**Note**: In Lite mode (both Standalone and Cluster), this view is not present.
+Instead, the following message will be displayed:

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")

 3. You can view graphs for
     1. utilization for compute, memory and cache resources